(i) Which one of the following is the main cause of land degradation in Punjab?

 Ans: (c) Over irrigation

-(iv) In which one of the following states is terrace cultivation practiced?
+(ii) In which one of the following states is terrace cultivation practised?

 (b) Plains of Uttar Pradesh